-1. In the case where a student has not passed a particular subject in which they enrolled, they must register for a final assessment exam within the appropriate evaluation period.

-2. The content of the exam will correspond with the last six months in which the subject was taught.
+- 1. In the case where a student has not passed a particular subject in which they enrolled, they must register for a final assessment exam within the appropriate evaluation period. - 2.
+The content of the exam will correspond with the last six months in which the subject was taught. - 3.
+The resit season for the 1st semester exams is in the following June and for the exams of the 2nd semester in the following January, there being no further recourse to appeal.